Conditions comorbid to autism: Schizoid personality disorder

-Schizoid personality disorder (SzPD) is a personality disorder characterized by a lack of interest in social relationships, a tendency towards a solitary or sheltered lifestyle, secretiveness, emotional coldness, detachment and apathy.
-Other associated features include stilted speech, a lack of deriving enjoyment from most, if not all, activities, feeling as though one is an "observer" rather than a participant in life, an inability to tolerate emotional expectations of others, apparent indifference when praised or criticised, a degree of asexuality and idiosyncratic moral or political beliefs.
-Symptoms typically start in late childhood or adolescence.

 Several studies have reported an overlap, confusion or comorbidity with Asperger syndrome (which has been combined with autism and no longer appears as a diagnostic label in the DSM-5).
 Asperger syndrome was at one time called "schizoid disorder of childhood".
 Eugen Bleuler coined the term "autism" to describe withdrawal to an internal fantasy, against which any influence from outside becomes an intolerable disturbance.

 Although the cause for this comorbidity is not yet certain, genetic evidence for a spectrum between cluster A personality disorders/schizophrenia and autism has been found.

 Self-injury and suicide

 Self-injurious behaviors are relatively common in autistic people, and can include head-banging, self-cutting, self-biting, and hair-pulling.
 Some of these can result in serious injury or death.
 Autistic people are about three times as likely as non-autistic people to engage in self-injury.

 Theories about the cause of self-injurious behavior in children with developmental delay, including autistic children, include: